Noisy, Non-Smooth, Non-Convex Estimation of Moment Condition Models

 \section{Introduction}

 Generalized Method of Moments (GMM) and Simulated Method of Moment (SMM) estimations are routinely used to evaluate structural economic models on empirical data.
 Textbook examples include estimating models of dynamic discrete choice \citep{hotz1993}, market equilibrium \citep{Berry1995}, general equilibrium \citep{christiano2005}, and export participation \citep{eaton2011}.
 In practice, estimates are computed using numerical optimization methods.
-The focus of this paper is on a common problem faced by practicioners: optimization for GMM, SMM and related methods tend to be very difficult.
-In addition, running diagnostic checks, extending, and replicating a computationally intensive estimation is often prohibitive.
-Improved computational performance would make these more feasible.
+The focus of this paper is on a common problem faced by practitioners: optimization for GMM, SMM and related methods tend to be very difficult, and while econometric theory often takes optimization for granted, practitioners do need to successfully minimize the GMM objective function to get valid empirical results.

-Three issues are common to structural estimations; oftentimes i. the objective function is non-convex: fast convex optimizers can return local optima which are not consistent estimates, ii. because of sampling uncertainty and simulation noise: optimization can either succeed or fail with some probability, and iii. the sample objective function is non-smooth or discontinuous: fast derivative-based methods can be unstable.
+Three issues are common to structural estimations.
+Oftentimes i. the objective function is non-convex: fast convex optimizers can return local optima which are not consistent estimates, ii. because of sampling uncertainty and simulation noise: optimization can either succeed or fail with some probability (even if the population problem is well posed), and iii. the sample objective function can be non-smooth or discontinuous: fast derivative-based methods become unstable.
 Issue i. depends on both the model and choice of moments.
 Also, convexity is not invariant to non-linear reparameterizations of the coefficients.
-Issues ii. and iii. are finite sample by nature.
-Issue iii. is common in SMM estimations of discrete choice models.
+Issues ii. and iii. are finite sample by nature; iii. is common in SMM estimations of discrete choice models.

-To illustrate: in the empirical application, a Nash bargaining model for married couples is solved and discrete age outcomes are simulated every time the moments are evaluated.
-A simulated example estimates an Aiyagari heterogenous agent model with precautionary savings.
-To solve the dynamic program, the state-space is discretized as in \citet{tauchen1991}, and value function iterations are applied each time the moments are evaluated.
-In both cases, because of the solution methods, the mapping from the parameters of interest to the sample estimating moments is highly non-linear, as in many structural estimations.